JJ/my-raku-examples/articles/santa.md

 After that speech, the IT elf stood there, his ears aquiver.

-"What?", santa growled.
+"What?", Santa growled.
 In a hallowed way, of course.

 The pointed part of the ears reddened and, with the quivering, irradiated heat so that a small icicle melted and fell down to the